 There are various ways to get from Marhamchurch to Bude.
 By car is the obvious one, parking not usually a problem with two large car parks at the bottom of the town and a smaller one at the end of the Wharf.
-A bus stops occasionally just across from the cottage during the day.
+A bus stops occasionally in Marhamchurch by the church during the day.
 If you want some exercise Bude is an easy walk along the canal towpath.
 Cross the main road at Helebridge, the footbridge over the River Strat, fields to the left and to the right the canal, reed beds with marsh land beyond, harbouring birds of more than just passing interest to ornithologists.
 Arrive at Bude where the low road bridge crosses the canal, the Falcon Inn stands staring towards the main town, eager ducks squabbling over every piece of bread.

 The North Cornwall coast is rocky and rugged, cliffs punctuated by bays and coves with golden sand beaches.
 Bude town surrounds two of these beaches, named Summerleaze and Crooklets, which become one at low tide.
 Summerleaze is partly sheltered behind the breakwater built to protect the outlet of the Bude canal, impressive lock gates being one of the few examples of a sea lock in the world.

 Around the breakwater at low tide; rocks to climb over, little rockpools with small crabs, tiny fish, limpets, mussels and sea anemones.
 The shallow and slow flowing River Strat separates this area from the main beach, but a footbridge across the inner lock gates by the lifeboat house connects the two.
 Go past the lifeboat house towards the pretty cottages surrounding the small harbour and a footpath leads to the downs, the cliffs overlooking Bude and the coastline in both directions, Lundy Island visible on a clear day.